 From Paso del Viento you see the most beautiful part of the ice fields, but the rest of the circuit trail gets you additional and sensational views of the field and the Viedma Glacier.
 I would definitely recommend it if you have the time.

 Should I do the trek in 3 or 4 days?

 My personal advice: aim for the usual 4 days, but if you’re fit and up for it, consider doing Days 1+2 together if the weather window is good for the Day 2 part.
-You might like spending two nights at the Paso del Viento Refugio or Laguna Ferrari to have an extra day to admire the ice fields.
+You would need to leave El Chalten around 7 am in order to reach Laguna Toro by noon, before ascending Paso del Viento if the weather window is good.